LeonErath/Watchlist/README.md

 # KotlinApplication

-### A little App to learn the Basics of the new Programming Language Kotlin
+### A little App to Learn the Basics of the new Programming Language Kotlin

-I've programmed an App, where I can see all upcomming Movies.
-I can store Movies that I like in a seperate Watchlist.
-Reason for programming this App is to learn the new language Kotlin.
-Im hoping to get a better understanding of its functions and why everybody loves kotlin.
-I wil publish now and then new updates.
+I've programmed an App, where I can see all upcoming Movies.
+I can store Movies that I like in a separate Watchlist.
+The reason for programming this App is to learn the new language Kotlin.
+I'm hoping to get a better understanding of its functions and why everybody loves kotlin.
+I will publish now and then new updates.

 Popular Movies Overview             |  Movie Detail Overview